sagemath/sagewiki_to_gh-2022-10-10/Leon.md

    * attachment:huffman-code4.gap
   * SOLUTION: Cayley library format does not support names with hyphens.
 Use only alphanumeric and underscore characters.

+ 1. Bus Errors
+   {{{
+./wtdist example1::left 4 really
+Bus error
+}}}
+  .
+Related file:
+   * attachment:example1
+  * Happens on OS X, but not Linux- it is due to invalid memory access.
+  * SOLUTION: see above, regarding "fencepost error."

 == Known Bugs in Leon ==

  1. Running out of memory: